Indian Pig — Porc d’Inde

 “ The Babirus or Babyrousa actually means a boar deer.
 It is this an Indian animal one encounters primarily on the island of Buru.
 By size it equals a deer, by frame, snout and tail a pig, and by feet a buck.
 It has four bare long and curved teeth, of which two come out of the lower jawbone and two others in the nose bone pierce the flesh of the snout. ”

-In such a manner Jacob Theodor Klein (“Plinius Gedanensium”, Königsberg 1685 – Danzig 1759; town clerk in Danzig, later director of the Society of Naturalists Danzig co-founded by him, member of the Royal Society, London, and honorary member of the Russian Academy of Sciences in Saint Petersburg; ADB XVI, 92 ff.), famous for his collections and Ridinger’s source, had perfectly valid conceptions of the animal and Thienemann’s verdict
+In such a manner Jacob Theodor Klein (“Plinius Gedanensium”, Königsberg 1685 – Danzig 1759; town clerk in Danzig, co-founder and later director of the Danzig Society of Naturalists, member of the Royal Society, London, and honorary member of the Russian Academy of Sciences in Saint Petersburg; ADB XVI, 92 ff.), famous for his collections and Ridinger’s source, had perfectly valid conceptions of the animal and Thienemann’s verdict

 –“ A quite ill-conceived illustration of this curious animal, both in shape and color.
 Ridinger knew, just as Klein, only the skeletonized head, and so one has formed the rest from one’s own imagination.
 Really true representations one got from Paris only in our time (1856). ” –